Table of Contents

-Brush the hair until it runs through smoothly.
-Once it runs smooth, part the hair about a half-inch above and brush the hair beneath the part.
+Part the hair about a half-inch above the previous part and brush the hair beneath the part.

 Keep in mind that the longer you try and get mats out of the dog’s coat, the more discomfort and pain your dog will experience.
 The absolute last thing you want is to traumatize your dog to the point that it gets scared of being brushed ever again.
-“Humanity over vanity”, fellow doodle parents.
-(If your dog must be shaved, don’t worry, the hair will grow back sooner than you know it!)
+“Humanity over vanity”, fellow Doodle parents.

 If you’re spending more than a total of 15 minutes on de-matting but there’s no end in sight, then your dog will need to be shaved.